BREAKTHROUGH BARGAINING KOLB PDF

 Gender in Negotiation

-This type of asymmetry has created double binds for women in other research arenas.
-Kolb, Staying in the Game or Changing It: Second, interdependence involves change and learning through a stance of curiosity that recognizes that dialogue and mutual inquiry are necessary, even in negotiation, to understand and appreciate breakthroug other person.
-Interdependence is created through the way negotiators connect with each other to appreciate and understand how their lives are intertwined.
+Second, interdependence involves change and learning through a stance of curiosity that recognizes that dialogue and mutual inquiry are necessary, even in negotiation, to understand and appreciate the other person.